rado31/face-recognition/README.md

     "rado"
 ]
 ```
+- Update the hosts and ports if you need
 - Run server and client on separate terminals

 ## I hope you've got it -_- (if you don't, it's your problem)